harryeqs/Part-IIA-Notes/README.md

-# About this site
+# Harry's Part IIA revision notes
 Hello!
 This is Harry, an Engineer from Selwyn who matriculated in 2022.

-I created this site from [this](https://github.com/jobindjohn/obsidian-publish-mkdocs) great template using MkDocs.
+I created a site from [this](https://github.com/jobindjohn/obsidian-publish-mkdocs) great template using MkDocs.
+It can be accessed [here](https://harryeqs.github.io/Part-IIA-Notes/)
 Hope these notes can help with your revision :)

 ## My Michaelmas modules